Razzle (musician): Hanoi Rocks

-In 1984 Razzle along with the other members of Hanoi Rocks appeared on the Hanoi Rocks side project The Fallen Angels and played on the Fallen Angels, The side project was led by Knox of The Vibrators.
-At the time Knox and the Hanoi Rocks shared the same manager.
+In 1984, Razzle, along with the other members of Hanoi Rocks, appeared on the Hanoi Rocks side project The Fallen Angels and played on the Fallen Angels, the side project was led by Knox of The Vibrators.
+At the time, Knox and the Hanoi Rocks shared the same manager.

-Hanoi Rocks signed to CBS in 1983 and began to spread their name in Britain; their remake of Creedence Clearwater Revival's "Up Around the Bend" became their only U.K. chart single the next year, from the album Two Steps from the Move.
-Years later, bass player Sami Yaffa disclosed that he and Razzle were planning to leave the band, citing guitarist Andy McCoy's insufferable behaviour as the main cause.
-The band ended the year with a tour of the U.S., but Razzle was killed in a tragic automobile accident while a passenger in Mötley Crüe lead singer Vince Neil's car -- Neil was later convicted of vehicular manslaughter.
+Hanoi Rocks signed to CBS in 1983 and began to spread their name in Britain; their remake of Creedence Clearwater Revival's "Up Around the Bend" became their only United Kingdom chart single the next year, from the album Two Steps from the Move.
+Years later, bass player Sami Yaffa disclosed that he and Razzle were planning to leave the band, citing guitarist Andy McCoy's behaviour as the main cause.